FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | description | data type
 -----|-------------|----------
 type | URI identifying the type of the name part. | [URI](#uri) - MUST resolve to a name part type.
-Refer to the list of [known name part types](#known-name-part-types). value | The term(s) from the name that make up this name part. | string
+Refer to the list of [known name part types](#known-name-part-types). qualifiers | Type qualifiers to further describe the type of the name part. | List of [URI](#uri) - MUST resolve to a name part type.
+Refer to the list of [known name part types qualifiers](#known-name-part-type-qualifiers). value | The term(s) from the name that make up this name part. | string

 <a id="known-name-part-types"/>